 1. Without a will, your assets will be distributed according to New York state "intestacy" law.
 This law gives your property to your closest relatives, beginning with your spouse and children.
 Often clients are surprised to learn how different New York state law is from what they would have wanted.
 For example, if you have a spouse and children, assets would be divided between them, instead of to your spouse first, as most people would expect and want.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
 This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, and your spouse's relatives.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

 If you die without a valid will, the State of New York, not your spouse, will distribute all property in your estate.
+In addition, your choice of guardian of your minor children will be unknown.

 An attorney can help protect your right to distribute your property as you choose.
-They can explain your options and help you to write a will that achieves the results you want.
+They can explain your options and help you to create a will that achieves the results you want.
 And they can ensure that your will is valid and complies with the formalities required by law.